Four Seasons: Variations in American Vitalist Film Comedy

 And thus the movie Student Prince essentially borrows the prestige of the operetta in order to make its own artistic statement with its own attendant dynamic power.
 In short, the film version of Student Prince, like any other work of art, must stand or fall on its own merits.

 When Johanna finds Karl stiff, formal, and remote, she rebels.
-Her Grandmother rebels, Karl’s grandfather is made to rebel, and it is concluded that Karl needs an education which will endow him with “warmth and charm.”
-Karl’s tutor, Professor Juttner, is accused of having failed, but Juttner aptly responds that he has only carried out his orders, which were to create Karl’s grandfather’s ideal of the military marionette —his ideal, that is, before Johanna’s objection.
-In any case, Juttner already knows the remedy for Karl’s deficiencies: Karl must enter Heidelberg.
+Her Grandmother rebels, Karl’s grandfather is made to rebel.
+It is concluded that Karl needs an education which will endow him with “warmth and charm.”
+Karl’s tutor, Professor Juttner, is accused of having failed, but Juttner aptly responds that he has only carried out his orders, which were to create Karl’s grandfather’s ideal of the military marionette—his ideal, that is, before Johanna’s objection.
+In any case, Juttner already knows the remedy for Karl’s deficiencies: Karl must study at Heidelberg.
 To the rejoinder that there are many universities, Juttner humbly demurs that for him there is only one university, he himself having graduated from Heidelberg.

 Karl also learns that for educated men, military conquest is less interesting than conquests of the mind, and that in a university setting, the title of prince has “no academic distinction.”
 Most of all, he learns that he, like most young men in Heidelberg, has fallen for Kathie.
 Yet, unlike the others, he can command Kathie’s attention enough for the two of them to fall in love, fall into quarrels, and fall into senseless fantasies of being able to escape his royal calling.